-The WSFR Program annually administers grants through the BIG Tier 1 - State Program.
-The maximum Federal share for FY 2020 Tier 1 - State grants is \$200,000 per State.
+WSFR annually administers the nationally competitive grants through the Tier 2 - National BIG Program.
+The maximum Federal share for FY 2020 Tier 2 - National grants is \$1.5 million per application.
 You may propose to construct new boating infrastructure and supporting facilities where none existed before, or propose a major renovation to existing infrastructure.
-Applications for major renovation or projects that supplement previously-funded BIG projects are also eligible.
+Applications for major renovation or projects that supplement previously-funded BIG projects are eligible to compete with applications for new awards.
+Applications for BIG Tier 2 - National grants are reviewed and scored based on the ranking criteria given in Section VII.

-We awarded more than \$4.1 million in BIG Tier 1 - State grants in FY 2019 for boating infrastructure projects across the United States.
-We anticipate awarding an estimated \$4-5 million in BIG Tier 1 - State grants in FY 2020.
+We funded more than \$16.5 million in BIG Tier 2 - National grants in FY 2019 for boating infrastructure projects across the United States.
+We anticipate awarding an estimated \$10 million in BIG Tier 2 - National funding in FY 2020.